Laradock is a Docker-based PHP development environment.

 $ cp env-example .env

-Start the nginx, mysql, workspace containers.
-It will take a while since you're creating them for the first time to download files and create the container.
+Start the nginx, mysql, and workspace containers.
+The first run will take some time because Docker needs to download the images and create the containers.

 $ docker-compose up -d nginx mysql workspace